 - N.E.P.S

-- Buddy / Peer play system - Teacher directed input organise group play , re assurance etc. - Group work such as circle time - Opportunities to speak to staff member on one to one basis.
+- Buddy / Peer play system

+- Teacher directed input organise group play, reassurance etc.

+- Group work such as Circle Time

+- Opportunities to speak to staff member on one to one basis.

-If pupils require counselling of further supports we will endeavour to liaise with the appropriate agencies to organise same
+If pupils require counselling or further supports we will endeavour to liaise with the appropriate agencies to organise same